xcgd/vertical-association/membership_extension/README.rst

 =============

-Users can define membership categories in Association > Configuration > Membership Categories Then go to membership products and set a category to each one.
+Users can define membership categories in Association > Configuration > Membership Categories Then go to membership products and products variants and set a category to each one.

 Usage
 =====